StuJ/conversation_simulator/README.md

 ---
 Aiming to simulate the annual progress of AI research, with each agent giving a statement on their progress so far, including specific model capabilities, safety incidents and AGI timeline estimates.

-[A simulation involving OpenAI, DeepMind and Anthropic](converse/conversations/ai-predictions/agi-6-monthly) predicted that AGI would arrive in 2031, and be developed at the same time by all three labs:
+As an example, [a simulation involving OpenAI, DeepMind and Anthropic](converse/conversations/prediction/1-agi-6-monthly.md) predicted that AGI would arrive in 2031, and be developed at the same time by all three labs:

 **OpenAI**
 - 2025: GPT-6 is able to produce publishable scientific papers